Uncodle/uncodle/README.md

 ## wh0.iam

-I just a soul looking for freedom.
+I'm just a soul looking for freedom.

 ## n3w.projects[]

-I'm working a lot with `javascript`, so actually my new pet projects consists of developing 3 similar applications using Spotify API to return all playlists of the user and calculate the most added music in them, using different `javascript frameworks` like `vue.js`, `react.js` and `Angular`.
+I'm working a lot with `javascript`, so actually my new pet projects consists of developing 3 similar applications using Spotify `API` to return all playlists of the user and calculate the most added music in them, using different `frameworks` like `Vue`, `React` and `Angular`.

 ## l34rn.ing